-6.9 The Role of the Headteacher

-- The Headteacher takes overall responsibility for the implementation of this policy. - The Headteacher will ensure that all staff dealing with substance issues are adequately trained and supported. - Cognita cannot knowingly allow premises to be used for the production or supply of any controlled drug.
-Where it is suspected that substances are sold on the premises, details of those involved, together with as much information as possible, will be automatically passed to the Police.
+- 6.9 The Role of the Headteacher - The Headteacher takes overall responsibility for the implementation of this policy. - The Headteacher will ensure that all staff dealing with substance issues are adequately trained and supported. - Cognita cannot knowingly allow premises to be used for the production or supply of any controlled drug.
+Where it is suspected that substances are being produced, sold or stored on the premises (by pupils or staff), details of those involved, together with as much information as possible, will be automatically passed to the Police.